 A little over one year ago, I began interviewing Randonneurs USA (RUSA) members for American Randonneur, the quarterly RUSA newsletter.
 I have the pleasure of talking with members from clubs across the country who not only ride brevets, but are active in their local randonneuring scene and volunteer for randonneuring events.
 In order for these interviews to reach a broader group and perhaps inspire others … Continue reading Randonneurs USA Profile: Jerry Phelps

 The uncertain arc of a ride as long as a 600K draws me to it.
 So many factors define the ultimate experience: fitness, weather, terrain, traffic, and the bike itself.
-Moments where I wonder why the heck I’m doing this are almost a given on a distance like this.
-Frustrating as these times are, it intrigues me to see how I wrestle with them.
-In … Continue reading Made-Up Me: D.C.
+Moments where I wonder why the heck I’m doing this are almost a given over such distance.
+Frustrating as these times are, it intrigues me to see how I wrestle through them.
+In Felkerino’s and … Continue reading Made-Up Me: D.C.
 Randonneurs 600K

 That Jerry Seager sure is a charmer.
 After swearing off the flèche for the rest of my days, Jerry’s keen routing skills and thirst for adventure convinced Felkerino and me to join him yet again for the 2017 edition of the D.C.
 Randonneurs flèche with Team Once in a Blue Moon.
 This year our team consisted of Jerry and Eric – two flèche veterans with whom we’ve … Continue reading Once in a Blue Moon: 2017 D.C.
 Randonneurs Fleche